Fair Trade Certified™ FAQ

 The Community Development Fund is owned by the factory workers.
 They vote on how to spend the money based on their own unique needs.
 From healthcare and onsite pharmacies, to educational programs, to childcare, to in-home appliances like stoves, the workers come together, vote for the program, define the project, and work together to make it happen.

 What has prAna done recently?

-In 2017, prAna’s Fair Trade Certified™ program gave back $150,000+ to 14,000+ workers around the world.
+prAna’s Fair Trade Certified™ program has given back $400,000+ to 33,000+ workers around the world.
 With your support, we can increase this year over year and continue to help improve the lives of the people who make our clothing possible.

 What's the difference between fair trade certified™ and fair trade certified™ factory?

 Fair Trade Certified™ refers to products that have full certification, meaning both the facility the product was made in and the material in the product has been certified by Fair Trade.